From the electrifying, prize-winning Australian rock journalist and critic Mark Mordue, author of Boy On Fire: The Young Nick Cave

 and Phone Poems

-celebrate the human and non-human landscapes fluid as cloud and rain, fleeting moments, fatherhood, the presence of love, the aboriginality of the landscapes.
+celebrate human and non-human landscapes fluid as cloud and rain, fatherhood, and the presence of love.

 PRAISE FOR DARLINGHURST FUNERAL RITES:

 "Few writers around are offering us journeys as haunting, evocative and distinct as Mark Mordue.
 Here is the rare poet not afraid of going his own way, regardless of fashion and convention."

 , author, Autumn Light

 "There is a quick mind behind these open-hearted lines, lucid poetry with dark edges and sudden downward plunges.
 Although Mordue's subject is love, he is writing into the uncertain future, aware and willing to say what it feels like to live in the present moment and to sing as he goes.
 These poems are gifts to the reader, a breakthrough into the open sky from the city's crooked back lanes and highways, a joy to read and experience."

 "In these wonderfully generous, expansive and open-hearted poems Mark Mordue reminds us that the artist's first obligation is to make themselves vulnerable: to their pasts, to the world around them and perhaps most of all, to love."